agonzj02/NinetynineDashboard/README.md

-To run the application just run the command docker-compose up --build in the root of the application.
+To run the application just run the following command in the root of the application.

+  docker-compose up --build

 The frontend will be raised on the path localhost:8080.